Setting up your homepage with Atlantic

-Click the Image with text box or Add image to begin.
+Click the Image with text content box or Add image to begin.

 Now, set the Image position of your image (Right or Left), and input the Heading and Content you want to accompany your image.

 Finally, upload the Image you'd like to use, or select it from your image library.
-We recommend using a 720 x 500px .jpg image.
+We recommend using a 720px by 500px JPG image.

 Have something you want customers to know that doesn't fit nicely into another section type?
 Use Rich text to display a heading and content (including links and text styles) on your home page.

 You can feature a video on your homepage that plays in a full-screen modal when activated.
-To add a video, simply copy the Video URL and paste it into the theme editor.
-Then upload a Video screenshot (we recommend using a 1080×600px .jpg) to display when the video is not playing.
+To add a video, simply copy the video link and paste it into the theme editor.
+Then you can upload an optional Video screenshot to display when the video is not playing.
 You can also configure this section to Show border.

-On this page, you can also customize the Heading and toggle Show border on or off.
+On this page, you can also customize the Heading and toggle Show border.

-The Twitter section displays your store's most recent tweet.
+The Twitter feed section displays your store's most recent tweet.